Shampire27/PyBer_Analysis/README.md

 ### Background

-Amalyzing for PyBer is a overview of the ride-sharing data.
-By converting the data to DataFrame,
+This analyzing for PyBer is a overview of the ride-sharing data.  the CEO from Pyber would like to see a sumarry of the detail combined analysis on the city data and ride datas.
+Multiple tables and charts was created for summarizing and visualizing:
+- the total number of rides for each city types, the average ares and the total number of drivers for each city types;
+- the range of number of rides, fares, and number of drivers by city types;
+- the precentage of the total fares, rides and drivers by city types with pie chart.

 ### Analysis Overview